 Tips to Help Protect Your Car’s Paint

-It is always best to park your car in a garage or covered area if possible.
-Of course, this is not always possible so we have prepared a list of tips as a reminder to help you protect your new paint.
+It’s always a good idea to park your vehicle in a garage or a covered area.
+We know it is not always possible, so we have listed a few tips to help you protect your new car paint.

-- If you accidentally spill oil, gasoline, antifreeze, windshield solvent or transmission fluid on your car, be sure to rinse it off immediately using water.
+- If by accident you spill oil, gasoline, or antifreeze on your car, make sure to rinse it immediately with water.
 Try to avoid wiping the area, as it may smear.
-If you need to wipe it, try to do so as gently as possible.

 - Touch-up any scratches or chips as soon as it is possible.
-If left unattended deep chips and scratches can quickly start to rust the metal areas of your vehicle.
+If you leave it unattended they will quickly start to rust the metal in your car.

 Professional Wax for Newly Painted Cars In Las Vegas